 We entered into an Exchange Agreement (the "Exchange Agreement") prior to the consummation of our initial public offering with EWC Ventures and each of the EWC Ventures Post-IPO Members, including the General Atlantic Post-IPO Members, the EWC Founder Holdco and EWC Management Holdco, pursuant to which they (or certain transferees thereof), subject to certain restrictions, including any applicable transfer restrictions, will have the right to exchange their shares via an exchange of EWC Ventures Units, together with a corresponding number of shares of our Class B common stock for shares of our Class A common stock on a one-for-one basis (a "Share Exchange") or a cash (based on the market price of our Class A common stock ("Cash Exchange"), at our option (as the managing member of EWC Ventures), subject to customary conversion rate adjustments for stock splits, stock dividends and reclassifications.
-Any decision to require a Cash Exchange rather than a Share Exchange will ultimately be determined by our Board of Directors.
-Upon exchange, each share of our Class B common stock will be cancelled
+Any decision to require a Cash Exchange, each share of our Class B common stock will be cancelled.